27 Epic Things to Do in Cabo San Lucas (and Beyond)

 The SUP (stand-up paddle boarding) craze has hit Cabo.

-And one of our favorite early morning Cabo activities is to head out on a SUP board from Medano Beach and paddle to Land’s End and back!
+We love heading out early in the morning on a SUP board from Medano Beach and paddling to Land’s End and back!

 A man on a SUP board in Cabo